stain/s11.no/content/2024/workflowhub/index.md

 WorkflowHub is an integral platform for consortia and projects.
 Here we provide details for three specific use cases, EOSC-Life, BGE, and Australian BioCommons.

 EOSC-Life was a key use case driver, as it supported the implementation of FAIR computational workflows in the EU by seeking to develop a cloud-based Workflow Collaboratory [[Goble 2021]] that ultimately resulted in the creation of WorkflowHub.
-The aim was to create a platform that would support community collaboration on the development, use, and reuse of FAIR computational workflows [[Goble 2020]], and to do so in a way that bridges research domains and infrastructures [[Goble 2023]] [[Goble 2021]].
+The aim was to create a platform that would support community collaboration on the development, use, and reuse of FAIR computational workflows [[Goble 2020]], and to do so in a way that bridges research domains and infrastructures [[Goble 2023], [Goble 2021]].
 WorkflowHub accommodates the diversity of EOSC-Life and ensures the visibility of workflows applied across its many established research infrastructures as they are created and registered [[Goble 2021]].

 The BGE project is a coming together of two communities of researchers with a common goal of cataloguing biodiversity through genomic resources: the European Reference Genome Atlas [[Mazzoni 2023]] and the European node of the International Barcode of Life consortium (iBOL [Europe](https://iboleurope.org/)).
 Providing reference-quality genomes to the community (ERGA) and monitoring biodiversity through DNA barcoding (iBOL Europe) requires the management and processing of vast amounts of data, in an accessible and distributed fashion, relying on input from multiple individuals and institutes.
 The combination of BGE WorkflowHub [Spaces](https://workflowhub.eu/programmes/25), [Teams](https://workflowhub.eu/projects/163) and [Collections](https://workflowhub.eu/collections/10) allows individuals to contribute as needed to the projects across the consortium.
 As workflows have been collected and curated by the community, they in effect also come with a “seal of approval” for external users that wish to replicate the work of ERGA or iBOL Europe.
 All together, such a structure of publishing and maintaining workflows facilitates BGE in achieving their ambitious goals of cataloguing biodiversity in Europe and bringing together researchers from the biodiversity genomics community.